joelcoxokc/mvvm/README.md

 $ mvvm init
 ```

 mvvm init will ask you a few questions about your file structure.
-However, if you open the mvvm.json file on your root directory, you will see that these paths are already set for you.
+However, if you open the mvvm.json file in your root directory, you will see that these paths are already set for you.

 I Do not reccomend changing them.
 These paths are optimized for consistent Architectural patterns.

-Since we dont have to run `mvvm init`, let try the following command
+Since we dont have to run `mvvm init`, lets try the following command

 ```bash
 $ mvvm --help
 ```

 You will see a large coloreful list of commands with options.

-Lets take a look a mvvm make
+Lets take a look at mvvm make

 ###`mvvm make [compnent] [name]`

-mvvm make is a series of generators that will generate template code for you.
+`mvvm make` is a series of generators that will generate template code for you.

 Each of these commands will install code into either your
 `./client/app/core directory `
 or
 `./client/app/modules/** directory`

-mvvm will read the moduleDir set in you `./mvvm.json`
+mvvm will read the modulesDir set in you `./mvvm.json`
 and display each module as an option.

 Once an option is chosen, it will then generate the code within that module.